samtron1412/docs/software/systemd-networkd.md

 - `.link` files.
 When a network device appears, udev will look for the first matching .link file.

-They all follow the same rules:
+Configuration files are located in `/usr/lib/systemd/network`, the volatile runtime network directory `/run/systemd/network` and the local administration network directory `/etc/systemd/network`.
+- All configuration files are collectively sorted and processed in lexical order, regardless of the directory in which they live.
+- However, files with identical name replace each other.
+Files in /etc have the highest priority, files in /run take precedence over files with the same name in /usr/lib.
+This can be used to override a system- supplied configuration file withh a local file if needed.
+As a special case, an empty file (file size 0) or symlink with the same name pointing to `/dev/null` disables the configuration file entirely (it is "masked").
 - If all conditions in the `[Match]` section are matched, the profile will be activated.
 - An empty `[Match]` section means the profile will apply in any case (can be compared to the `*` joker)
-- All configuration files are collectively sorted and processed in lexical order, regardless of the directory in which they live.
-- Files with identical name replace each other.
+- Along with the main configuration file, a **drop-in** directory (e.g.
+  `/etc/systemd/network/foo.network.d/`) may exist.
+All files with the suffix **.conf** from this directory will be parsed after the file itself is parsed.
+This is useful to alter or add configuration settings, without having to modify the main configuration file.
+Each drop-in file must have appropriate section headers.

 ## Tips
 - To override a system-supplied file in `/usr/lib/systemd/network` in a permanent manner (i.e. even after upgrade), place a file with same name in `/etc/systemd/network` and symlink it to `/dev/null`.
 - The `*` joker can be used in `VALUE` (e.g. `en*` match any Ethernet device).
 - Following this [arch-general thread][thread], the best practice is to setup specific container network settings **inside the container** with **networkd** configuration files.

+## network files

+These files are aimed at setting network configuration variables, especially for servers and containers. `.network` files have the following sections: `[Match]`, `[Link]`, `[Network]`, `[Address]`, ` [Route]` and `[DHCP]`.
+Below are commonly configured keys for each section.
+See `systemd.network(5)` man page for more information and examples.

+### [Match]

+- `Name=` the device name
+- `Host=` the machine hostname
+- `Virtualization=` check whether the system is executed in a virtualized environment or not.
+A `Virtualization=no` key will only apply on your host machine, while `Virtualization=yes` apply to any container or VM.

+### [Link]

+- `MACAddress=` useful for [MAC address spoofing][spoofing]
+- `MTUBytes=` setting a larger MTU value ([jumbo frames][jumbo]) can significantly speed up your network transfers

+### [Network]

+- `DHCP=` enables the DHCP client
+- `DNS=` DNS server address
+-

 # Usage with containers